kezenator/adventofcode/README.md

     (although probably exponential slow-down in the wost case for larger values).
 16. Good puzzle.
 Wish I was ready at 3PM for this one as I'm good at this.
 Only took a couple minutes.
     The ASTAR routine I use provides all least-cost solutions - so part 2 was simple.
+17. Really interesting puzzle.
+It got sucked into part 1 and worked on the computer.
+Then WHOA!!!
+    Eventually went back to de-compiling the code by hand, working out what it did, and trying a breath-first search executing the programme in reverse, to collect all solutions, then find the minimum input.
+This is OK as there is only about 12 possible starting A values for my input, and only about 1-2 possible combinations for the lower bits lost in the A-register divide at each step - so the breath-first search is very narrow.
+Took me about 3 hours including a walk to solve.
+NOT A GENERAL SOLUTION!!!
+18. Good short, easy puzzle.
+My first simple solution (using A*) took about 20 seconds in debug build to solve.
+    Then moved to a simpler breath-first algorithm which took 10 seconds.
+Visualized the result - and realized that the points are filled in in a random scattering (to eventually make a complex maze).
+So I find the shortest path, and keep fulling in points that are not on the shortest path.
+If a point on the current shortest path is 'corrupted' - I re-calculate a new shortest path (or see if it's fully blocked).
+This means most points are just filled in - and the A* algorithm only runs about 50 times.
+Solves in 0.2s even in debug build.